GTB-TME/gtbreport2021/report/doc/methods.md

 \frac{dL_f}{dt} = \lambda U + c\lambda(L_s + R_{lo} + R_{hi} + R_{LT}) – (u + w + \mu)L_f,
 \end{equation}$$

-where $u$ is the rate of breakdown to active disease; c$ is protection from reinfection; and $w$ is the rate of stabilisation to latent ‘slow’ progression.
+where $u$ is the rate of breakdown to active disease; $c$ is protection from reinfection; and $w$ is the rate of stabilisation to latent ‘slow’ progression.

 Latent ‘slow’ progression, $L_s$